Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Using flattery and smooth-talking to manipulate the Portuguese, she allowed herself to be baptized and used the name Dona Anna de Sousa for a period of time.
 Still, the relationship between the two nations was fraught, with much infighting and disagreement as to what each was willing to give up for peace.
 As any goodwill began to dwindle, Nzinga was eventually forced to outright fight the Portuguese, which was in its own an opportunity for Nzinga to show her competence as a leader.
 While she lost many battles, her acclaim grew throughout both Ndongo and Europe.
 Exiled for a time, she consolidated power in her travels and continued building an expansive reputation.

 What is known is she placed women in positions of power, granted freedom to slaves and gathered other exiled Ndongans to build her numbers.
 As she fought a guerilla war with the Portuguese, she made in-roads with the Dutch as well as the Kingdom of the Kongo.
-Expanding her rule and territory, she posed a legitimate threat to the Portuguese, who had replaced her with a puppet ruler who, like Nzinga’s brother, was fairly unpopular.
+Expanding her rule and territory, she posed a legitimate threat to the Portuguese, who tried replacing her with a puppet ruler who, like Nzinga’s brother, was fairly unpopular.
 While she was willing to negotiate on slave trade, a sticking point in negotiations was her refusal to convert back to Christianity, as her allies at the time deeply valued religious loyalty.
 Eventually, after becoming ruler of Ndongo again, and once her allyships switched from the Dutch back to the Portuguese, she would return to Christianity and rule in peace for forty years.

 As for how colonial powers viewed Nzinga’s way of dress, Boy-Wives and Female Husbands by Stephen O’Murray and Will Roscow says: